 Is Computing suitable for me?

 Current students have indicated that they find the subject lecturers very knowledgeable and always helpful when required.
-Students have also stated that they particularly enjoy the Pascal programming part of the course as this gives them the opportunity to produce customised solutions to real software problems.
+Students have also stated that they particularly enjoy the procedural programming part of the course as this gives them the opportunity to produce customised solutions to real software problems.

 One of the main challenges, common to many subjects, is being organised and developing a logical approach to the subject, in order to keep up to date with the workload.